-I have a Doctorate of Education, and Bachelor’s and Master’s in Psychology.
-I’ve been tutoring and teaching undergraduate psychology for years.
+I have a Doctorate, Masters and Bachelor degree in Psychology.
+I've been tutoring and teaching undergraduate psychology for years.
 I really enjoy working with students and helping them succeed.
 A lot of people love playing puzzles and games.
-For me, it’s fun to take complex subjects and boil them down to their basic building blocks.
+For me, its fun to take complex subjects and boil them down to their basic building blocks.
 I like to be challenged.
 In psychology, we learn about the importance of practice when it comes to learning.
 Even a behavior that seems awkward or unnatural can become easy with good coaching and practice.
 Sometimes a slight change in our thinking can make a huge difference.
 I moved from California to Texas in between San Antonio and Austin.
 The people here are so warm and friendly!
-We’re super happy to be in Texas and I look forward to teaching and tutoring in my new home.
+We're super happy to be in Texas and I look forward to teaching and tutoring in my new home.

 Undergraduate Degree: University of California-Santa Barbara - Bachelors, Psychology